AfterRain007/AfterRain007/README.md

 ### Data Analyst • Data Scientist • Web Developer

 ## About Me
-* 🎓 Bachelor of Mathematics with a specialization in Data Science
+🎓 Bachelor of Mathematics with a specialization in Data Science <br>
-* 💻 Highly Passionate About the World of Data, From Visualization to Deep Learning Models.
+💻 Highly Passionate About the World of Data, From Visualization to Deep Learning Models.<br>
-* 🌍 Based in Tangerang, Indonesia.
+🌍 Based in Tangerang, Indonesia.

 ## Languages and Tools
 ### Programming Language